The Lost Century: A Missing Era in Human History

 Conclusion

-The Lost Century may not correspond to a precise block of missing years.
-It may instead describe a structural blind spot created when continuity was preserved at the expense of completeness.
+A “lost century” may not correspond to a precise block of missing years.
+Rather, it may describe a structural “blind spot” created when continuity was maintained at the expense of completeness.